 Currently, the initiative for curricular changes can formally come from the central education authorities.
 Given the length of the procedures for making such changes, it is not uncommon for students to leave school and university without the necessary professional and life skills.
-The inability of schools at all levels to fund the acquisition of modern equipment adds to the challenge of
+The inability of schools at all levels to fund the acquisition of modern equipment adds to the challenge of educational relevance.
+An additional challenge relates to the enrolment process, to the lack of a mechanism for effective alignment of employers' needs and the educational profiles on offer, and to insufficient career guidance services, resulting in both new skills mismatches (where students complete education in profiles that are no longer needed by businesses) and in high youth unemployment rates.

-In the process of VET curricula preparation, the social partners, including employers' organisations, are involved in the work of DACUM working groups.
+In the process of VET curricula preparation, the social partners, including employers' organisations (SCC/PKS and the Employers' Union), are involved in the work of DACUM working groups.
 These groups are temporary consultative/advisory bodies tasked with the preparation of a specific VET curriculum.
 Depending on the sector, different social partners take part in DACUM working groups, with a focus on providing relevant input on the occupational requirements and the skills that are needed in the sectors in which they operate.
 These groups, as a rule, include representatives of education and training providers, most commonly secondary VET teachers from the field of interest.